 Some gaming systems can also have trouble with networks like this.
-If you know already how to connect one of these devices to your environment, the same solution will probably work for your Filimin.
+If you know already how to connect one of these devices to your environment, the same solution will probably work for your lamp.

 Here's where to find the MAC address (Device ID) for your lamp: